Who we are

 Maybe it was a product of our inspiration stemming almost exclusively from movies, literature, and poetry.
 Maybe it was a voice we felt was few and far between in the activity.
 Maybe it was the sound we were drawn to.
 But the longer we designed together, the more we heard the same word again and again to describe our writing style and shows: cinematic.
 Thus, Cinematic Soundscapes was born.

 Eric Shriver is a full-time percussion educator in Southern California, and most recently was the Percussion Caption Head and Battery Arranger for the Blue Stars Drum & Bugle Corps (Battery Caption Head 2013-2016, Arranger 2017-2018).
+He will be joining the Percussion Staff at Cavaliers Drum & Bugle Corps for Summer of 2019.
 He received his Bachelor of Arts - Music (Industry Studies) degree from California Polytechnic University (Pomona, CA).

 Eric's performance experience consisted of such programs as: Bluecoats Drum and Bugle Corp, Pulse Percussion, Black Knights Indoor Drumline, Pacific Crest Drum and Bugle Corps, and RCC Marching Band.